Salih Uçan: Empoli (loan)

 On 31 January 2019, the last day of the 2018–19 winter transfer window, it was announced that the move had been made permanent.

 Alanyaspor

 On 10 July 2019, Uçan signed to Turkish club Alanyaspor.

 Beşiktaş

 After his contract expired with Alanyaspor in June 2021, Uçan joined current Turkish champions Beşiktaş on a free transfer.
 On 4 July 2021, Beşiktaş announced the arrival of Uçan.

+On 28 June 2024, Uçan has signed a new 2+1 year contract with Beşiktaş.

+İstanbul Başakşehir (loan)

+On 28 January 2022, he joined İstanbul Başakşehir on loan, until the end of the season.

 International career

-Uçan played all the age categories for Turkish national team.
+Uçan played all the age categories for the Turkey national team.
 He was also a part of Turkey national under-20 football team during the 2013 FIFA U-20 World Cup.
 On 15 November 2013, he played his first national match for Turkey against Northern Ireland in Adana.
+A decade later he played 2 games.